 Part 1, or Episode 13, ended by adapting the previously skipped parts of Volume 3: Chapters 1, 2 (remainder), 3, 5, and Intermission 1.
-Part 2, or Realist Hero Episode 14, will likely pick up by finishing the remainder of Volume 3, which was finished by Episode 18.
+Part 2, or Realist Hero Episode 14, picked up by diving back into the remainder of Volume 3, which was finished by Episode 18.

-Considering that the anime had only barely scratched the surface of the book series, it’s a decent stopping point for Part 1 since the Elfriedien civil war offers a climactic battle.
+Considering that the anime had only barely scratched the surface of the book series, it was a decent stopping point for Part 1 since the Elfriedien civil war offers a climactic battle.
 The resulting aftermath resolves the conflict but still leaves certain points hanging.

 Still, considering how respectful to the source material the anime’s writers were at first, it would have been better if Episode 13 had finished by ending with The One Week War (Three Dukes War) arc in Volume 2.
 Then the second cour could have handled the aftermath and the Van War, which the original author considers to be the end of the introductory story arc.

-All in all, it’s predicted that the finale, How a Realist Hero Rebuilt the Kingdom Episode 13, will find a stopping point corresponding to either Volume 4 or 5.
+All in all, as predicted the first season’s finale, How a Realist Hero Rebuilt the Kingdom Episode 26, found a stopping point corresponding to light novel Volume 4.

 The good news is that is plenty of source material for making Realist Hero Season 2.
-Better yet, English-only readers who want to read ahead of the anime can jump straight to the next light novel.
+Better yet, English-only readers who want to read ahead of the anime can jump straight to light novel Volume 5, either print or digital.

 The bad news for manga readers is that by Realist Hero Episode 18, the anime had surpassed the manga.
-The ending of Episode 11 and thus Volume 2 corresponded to manga Volume 6: Chapter 27.
+The ending of Episode 11 and thus light novel Volume 2 corresponded to manga Volume 6: Chapter 27.
 As of Volume 8: Chapter 39, the manga wasn’t quite done adapting Volume 3, which means manga readers will need to wait to read ahead of the anime.

 Realist Hero Part 2 anime spoilers (plot summary/synopsis)

-Note: This news story was initially published before Realist Hero Episode 14 was streaming in January 2022.
-The spoilers assume that Realist Hero Part 2 and assume that the second season will begin adapting light novel Volume 4.
+Note: This news story was initially published before Realist Hero Episode 26 was streaming in April 2022.
+The spoilers provide a recap of Realist Hero Part 2 and assume that the second season will begin adapting light novel Volume 5 and 6.

 The last time audiences watched the anime, Souma had begun the post-war cleanup process with his next move, Project Lorelei, an entertainment program that used the Jewel Voice Broadcast.
 In short, Souma turned songstress Juna Doma into a Japanese idol.